What is zone offense in basketball?

 Zone offense is a type of basketball offense that utilizes actions such as screens, cuts, and ball reversal against zone defenses to ultimately create scoring opportunities near the basket or near perimeter areas of the court.

-Additionally, each of the offensive and/or defensive players on any diagrams below are generally represented by the standard basketball positions, unless otherwise noted.
+In reference to any diagrams below, each of the offensive and defensive players are generally represented by the standard basketball positions in number format, unless otherwise noted.

 This action will also most likely cause X3 to slide towards the ball.
 Otherwise, 4 would have an open three-point shot opportunity.

-From there, if the gap is open, then 5 could receive the ball from 4, represented by the dotted arrow.
+From there, if the gap is open, then 5 could receive the ball from 4.
 That could lead to an open mid-range jump shot if 5 possesses shooting capability.

 Moreover, it is not shown on the diagram but if 5 has dribbling ability, then 5 could attack the rim, which would essentially influence either X4 or X5 to protect the basket.